SpamExperts/se-mailbox/README.rst

 * ``smaildir.Maildir`` offers support for maildir mailbox.
 It uses scandir() instead of listdir().
 It also provides a new iter_folders() method that works like list_folders(), put provides a generator instead of returning a list.

 * ``se_mailbox.QuotaMixin`` implements the Maildir++ quota size system, as described here: http://www.inter7.com/courierimap/README.maildirquota.html.
-Quotas are not enforced - this would be good to add, but since we do a non-standard operation (dropping old data instead of failing to add) there's not much point.
+Quotas are not enforced - this would be good to add

 * ``se_mailbox.SubclassableMaildir`` implements a mailbox.Maildir class that is more easily subclassed.